Hangu Pass: Discovery of Han dynasty Hangu Pass site

 Between 2012 and 2013 a team from the Luoyang Cultural Relics and Archaeological Institution conducted an archaeological excavation at the site in Xin'an, Luoyang, on an area of more than 3,000 square meters.
 This excavation brought several roads, platforms and walls to light.

 Today, the archaeological site of the Hangu Pass in Xin’an is a museum park.

 Hangu Pass in fiction

-In Kingdom manga and anime, this pass was the last chokepoint that Li Mu and his 5 allied Coalition Army needed to overcome in order to defeat Qin.
+In the manga series Kingdom by Yasuhisa Hara, the Hangu Pass was the last chokepoint that Li Mu and his Coalition Army needed to overcome in order to defeat Qin.
 Their attacks were repelled with great losses, forcing Li Mu to make a decision of attacking Xianyang via Zui.